Wynn gets green light for new Macau casino project

 Wynn, who already has a property on Macau's crowded peninsula, has been eager to develop on Macau's Cotai strip where U.S. billionaire Sheldon Adelson has two properties and where Asian players Galaxy Entertainment (0027.HK) and Melco Crown MPEL.O 6883.HK also have operations.

-Shares in Wynn Macau (1128.HK) were suspended on Wednesday ahead of the announcement.
+Shares in Wynn Macau were suspended on Wednesday ahead of the announcement.

 (Reporting by Farah Master; Editing by Matt Driskill)